justinlovinger/optimal-py/README.md

 ## 11/10/2016
 max\_iterations now an argument of Optimizer.optimize, instead of Optimizer.\_\_init\_\_.

+## 11/8/2016
+Optimizer now takes a problem instance, instead of a fitness function and kwargs.

 ## 11/5/2016
 Library reorganized with greater reliance on \_\_init\_\_.py.